 2) We will proofread your article before publishing, but it is better if you do it as well before sending us the piece.
 We highly recommend using tools like Grammarly to help edit your work.
 It’s immensely helpful regardless of your writing or English language abilities.

-4) Your articles focusing on analysis and research, must be well-sourced.
+4) Your articles focusing on analysis, investigation and research, must be well-sourced.
 You can cite your sources within your piece seamlessly or add a "Reference" section at the end of your article.
-If you are adding sources through the Reference, please make sure to use Chicago Style citation system.
+If you are adding sources through the Reference, please make sure to use Chicago Style (Author-Date) citation system.

-6) Our editorial mission focuses on the timeless traditions, mythologies, artistic heritage, societies and histories of the regions we cover.
-To maintain this usual focus, we usually avoid content centered solely on political or diplomatic affairs.
-But if a piece related to culture, society and history, touches upon these areas, then it is acceptable.
+7) Our editorial mission focuses on the timeless traditions, mythologies, artistic heritage, societies, people's stories and histories of the regions we cover.
+To maintain this focus, we usually avoid content centered solely on the usual everyday mundane political or diplomatic affairs.
+But if a piece related to culture, society, people's stories and history, touches upon these areas, then it is acceptable.
 The magazine allows 'success stories' about countries and societies, and politics inevitably becomes a part of it.
 For example, if someone writes an article about Shenzhen's success story, Deng Xiaoping's name eventually comes into it.
 In such cases, writing about political aspects is more than welcome.

 history or others.

-8) While The Sea Drop Magazine usually celebrates stories of human resilience, cultures, histories, cuisines and societies, it also fully embraces criticism of certain aspects regarding the societies and cultures that have bad impact on humanity as a whole (e.g; criticizing the "bride kidnapping culture of Kyrgyzstan" and other social issues).
-Stories of human resistance, colonization/decolonization, imperialism, working class and other complex themes are welcomed in this magazine.
+9) While The Sea Drop Magazine usually celebrates stories of human resilience, cultures, histories, cuisines and societies, it also fully embraces criticism of certain aspects regarding the societies and cultures that have bad impact on humanity as a whole (e.g; criticizing the "bride kidnapping culture of Kyrgyzstan" and other social issues).
+Stories of human resistance, colonization/decolonization, resistance against imperialism, class struggles, working class stories and other complex themes are welcomed in this magazine.

-10) Send us your piece in a Word file.
+12) Send us your piece in a Word file (.docx).
 While sending us your article for submission, you must mention your full name and give us some additional information about yourself (e.g; where you work or are you a student, about whether you have any previous writing experience and information like that), in the email.
 After sending us the submission email, wait for 2-5 days for our response.

 Since, this is an indie and student-run magazine, we can't unfortunately pay for articles submitted by external contributors.
 But when the opportunity opens up for a paid program, we will update the information here.